The Fundy Footpath is a rigorous multi-day hike along the Bay of Fundy in New…

 Fairview Mountain, Lake Louise area

-The 10.6 kilometre return hike will take fit hikers between four and five hours to do.
-Many people opt to turn around at the Saddleback – 600 metres up, a worthy turn around point if you’re short on time especially in larch season.
+The 10.6 km return hike will take fit hikers between four and five hours to do.
+Many people opt to turn around at the Saddleback – 600 m up, a worthy turn around point if you’re short on time especially in larch season.

 Otherwise I recommend continuing – and just slowing down if you find it aerobically challenging.
 In October there’s a good chance snow will already be on the ground as it was for us.
 (Continue only if it’s a small amount.)
 Take a pair of “icers” to make the final few hundred metres of hiking both safer and easier.

 The trailhead is easy to find.
 After parking at Lake Louise, head for the lake itself and look for the building that rents canoes.
 You’ll see signage around there.

 Buller Pass, Kananaskis Country – one of the exceptional fall hikes near Calgary

 All you need is four hours to do the 7.3 km one way hike to Buller Pass.
 The trail climbs 670 m but at a moderate angle.